 Our attorneys have a reputation for tough litigation and a strategy for winning substantial settlements and verdicts.
 Call 800-522-6733 today to schedule a free consultation with an injury attorney in Marksville.

 How to Identify Drunk Drivers

 Most drivers know the dangers of getting behind the wheel after consuming alcohol, yet thousands of people make a habit out of driving under the influence.
 In fact, according to the CDC, alcohol contributes to nearly one-third of all traffic deaths in the United States.

 Although some accidents are unavoidable, you can reduce your risk of getting in a drunk-driving crash by learning how to identify and avoid intoxicated motorists.
 Keep your distance from any driver who shows one or more of the following signs of inebriation:

 - Stopping well before or after a stop line;

 - Forgetting to turn on the headlights at night;

 - Using the wrong turn signal or no turn signal at all;

 - Driving much slower or faster than the speed limit.

-If you were injured by a drunk, distracted, or negligent motorist in Louisiana, contact Laborde Earles Law Firm.
+If you were injured by a drunk, distracted, or negligent motorist in Louisiana, contact Laborde Earles Injury Lawyers.
 We have recovered more than $200 million for our clients, and we will help you fight for the maximum payout.